This is the fifth part of my take on the results of the Virginia’s General Election (November 7, 2017). Here are the four previous posts.

 Joseph and Mary exemplify type of family Adam and Eve formed before they sinned.
 So if we want to go to the Bible to find out what a family should look like, the early portions of Matthew and Luke provide a good place to start.

 Today’s America: We have a consumer driven economy because we are obsessed with having things and looking good.
 Hence the Santa Claus cult is big in America because advertisers have discovered that they can use Santa to encourage parents to buy lots of stuff for their children.
-The figure we most associate with the original Santa Claus, Saint Nicholas, would have frowned upon going into debt just buy Christmas presents.
+The figure we most associate with the original Santa Claus, Saint Nicholas, would have frowned upon going into debt just to buy Christmas presents.

 Because we define success based upon the stuff we have, we educate our children in secular public schools where the emphasis is on learning what is needed to get a job that pays well.